peterpeterparker/web-photo-filter/readme.md

 ## Limits

 Even if WebGL is nowadays well supported by major modern browser, there might be some cases, were the filters ain't gonna work.
-In my case, I did  implement a fallback scenario, in case WebGl would not be supported.
+In my case, I did  implement a fallback scenario, in case WebGL would not be supported.

-I have mostly created this web component in order to allow the users of my mobile application [Fluster](https://fluster.io) enhance their photos with filters.
-I have decided to fix limits in order to deploy my [Ionic](https://ionicframework.com) app in stores and to ensure a good quality of my product.
+Furthermore, I have decided to fix limits in order to deploy my [Ionic](https://ionicframework.com) app in stores and to ensure a good quality of my app [Fluster](https://fluster.io).

 ### My limitation